-Here's the translation: I'm a developer, not a designer. devmaker.net had a solid stack – Wagtail, Tailwind CSS, DaisyUI – but the design was what you get when a backend developer takes DaisyUI defaults and hopes it looks good enough.
+I'm a developer, not a designer. devmaker.net had a solid stack – Wagtail, Tailwind CSS, daisyUI – but the design was what you get when a backend developer takes daisyUI defaults and hopes it looks good enough.
 It was functional.
 It wasn't bad.
 But it also wasn't mine.

-The question was: How do you, as a solo developer without a design background, achieve a professional, characterful design – without learning Figma, without paying a freelance designer, without spending weeks experimenting?
+The question was: how do you, as a solo developer without a design background, arrive at a professional, characterful design – without learning Figma, without paying a freelance designer, without weeks of trial and error?

 The answer was surprisingly short.